Kentucky panel votes to remove Davis statue from Capitol

+Relocating the Davis statue means it will no longer share space in the ornate Capitol Rotunda with a statue of Abraham Lincoln, his Civil War adversary and the president who freed the slaves with the Emancipation Proclamation.
+Both were Kentucky natives.

+State workers were seen doing prep work Friday for the statue’s removal from the Rotunda, but it wasn’t immediately clear when it would go.

-The decision came two days after another Davis statue was toppled by protesters in Virginia.
-It comes amid a rapidly unfolding protest movement to pull down Confederate monuments around the U.S. after the death of George Floyd.
-The African American man died after a Minneapolis police officer pinned him down by putting his knee on Floyd’s neck.
+The panel’s vote came two days after another Davis statue was toppled by protesters in Virginia.
+It comes amid a reignited effort to pull down Confederate monuments around the U.S. after the deaths of black Americans at the hands of police.
+A black man in Minnesota, George Floyd, died after a Minneapolis police officer pinned him down by putting his knee on Floyd’s neck.

+In Louisville, protesters have demanded justice for Breonna Taylor, who was killed in her home in March.
+The African American EMT was shot eight times by narcotics detectives who knocked down her door while attempting to enforce a search warrant.
+No drugs were found.

-Beshear, who said he expected the commission to remove the statue from the ornate Capitol Rotunda, called it an historic day.
+Beshear, who said he expected the commission to remove the statue from the Capitol Rotunda, called it an historic day after the vote.
+The Democratic governor has referred to the statue as a divisive symbol that needed to go.

 “It was past time for this vote and for this action,” Beshear said in a statement.
 “But what it will mean is that ... every child who walks into this Capitol feels welcome, and none of them have to look at a symbol and a statue that stands for the enslavement of their ancestors.”

-The Davis statue occupies a corner of the Rotunda near a bronze likeness of Abraham Lincoln.
-Both men were born in Kentucky.
-The statues of the Civil War adversaries are among several on display in the Rotunda, a popular place for rallies when the legislature is in session.
+The Davis statue has stood in the Kentucky statehouse since 1936.
+It occupied a corner of the Rotunda near a bronze likeness of Lincoln.
+Their statues are among several on display in the Rotunda, a popular place for rallies when the legislature is in session.

 Advocates have for years been asking state officials to remove the Davis statue.
 In 2018, officials removed a plaque declaring the only president of the Confederacy to be a “Patriot-Hero-Statesman.”